Protect your credit first

 1. Check your credit scores

-So, the first thing you’ll want to do to protect your credit is to find out what your credit score is.
-If your credit score is good, 700 or higher in a range of 501 to 850, great.
-The next steps will help keep your credit score in the good range.
-If your credit score is not so good, 699 or lower, these steps will help improve it.
+The first step to protecting your credit is to find out your current score.
+If your score is 700 or higher (on the 501 to 850 scale), congratulations.
+You’re in good shape; the following steps will help keep it that way.
+Don’t worry if your score is 699 or lower; these steps will help you boost it.

 2. Check and clean up your credit report

-Credit reports are profiles of our credit histories from the moment we have one.
-Experian, TransUnion and Equifax are the three agencies that create and maintain credit reports.
-These agencies share credit reports with lenders, such as mortgage lenders, upon request to determine how risky a borrower is.
-Loan approvals and interest rates are based on the applicant’s creditworthiness.
+Credit reports are like detailed biographies of our financial lives, starting from the moment we first dipped our toes into the credit pool.
+Experian, TransUnion, and Equifax are the three agencies that compile and maintain these reports.
+When you request a loan, these agencies share your credit report with lenders, who use it to assess how risky you are as a borrower.
+Your loan approvals and interest rates hinge on your creditworthiness.

-Over time our credit reports can become inaccurate.
-Therefore, check your credit report regularly, even when you’re not in the market to buy a home.
-Then, review your identification information, such as your name, address and Social Security Number.
+However, credit reports can become inaccurate over time, like a game of financial telephone.
+This is why checking your credit report regularly is essential, even when you’re not planning to buy a home.
+Start by reviewing your identification information, such as your name, address, and Social Security Number, to ensure everything is accurate.

-After cleaning up your credit report, protect it, your credit score and identity.
-Identity theft is becoming more common, as identity thieves are becoming creative and more of our financial and personal information is online.
+After tidying up your credit report, the next step is safeguarding it, along with your credit score and identity.
+Identity theft is becoming as common as avocado toast, and thieves are getting increasingly creative as more of our personal and financial information moves online.

-Following these five steps will go a long way to help protect your credit report, credit score and identity, but as fast as everything happens today, you can’t be too proactive.
-That’s why you should apply for credit protection and monitoring.
+Following these five steps will go a long way toward protecting your credit report, credit score, and identity, but in today’s fast-paced world, you can’t be too proactive.
+That’s why applying for credit protection and monitoring services is crucial.
+These services can act like a digital guard dog, alerting you to suspicious activity and helping to keep your financial reputation intact.

 4. Monitor your credit report and credit score